 [TR] Working from home means that the world you live in is somewhat smaller than in reality: it mainly consists of the people you have met and the teammates you work with.
 I do miss the social aspect and external stimuli of working at the office.
 [NdP] I completely agree.
-Since I started in July, I could work at the office on a couple of days.
-And in the summer, we even ate pizza with a small group of colleagues in Utrecht.
+Since I started in July, I was able to work at the office only for a couple of days.
+Aditionally, we ate pizza with a small group of colleagues in Utrecht.
 Working online does mean you automatically reach out more to people who can help you find the answers to questions you have, rather than to contact other juniors.
 [TR] The upside of online boarding is that you get the opportunity to absorb information in a dosed way and find your way on your own pace.

 [NdP] It was different than I expected.
 I thought that in the beginning, the first period would be challenging due to working remote, but I was facilitated with a screen right away and bought a desk on the same day.
 I now have a proper, personal workplace and in addition, have a dedicated buddy, Kyo Beyeler, who supports me in getting up and running.
 Our team chat is opened all day and I’m in real “stalker mode” to get all the information I need for work.
 As we miss out on office activities, we set up an online lunch every week to socially catch up.